Emily-Tsui/ChessProject/README.md

 Two users will take turns controlling their piece colors:

 1. First user will choose a piece by their coordinates such as, a2 or b2, etc.
-    - Rules of regular chess continues to apply with pieces of this game
+    - Rules of regular chess continues to apply with pieces for this game
 2. Next the same user will input the desired location again using coordinates.
+3. King cannot be checked by the opponent
+4. First to reach row 8 with their king wins!

+Have fun!